Textalk/websocket-php/README.md

 ## Server

-The library contains a rudimentary single stream/single threaded server.
+The library contains a rudimentary single stream/single thread server.
-It internally supports Upgrade handshake, as well us close and ping/pong operations.
+It internally supports Upgrade handshake and implicit close and ping/pong operations.

 Note that it does **not** support threading or automatic association ot continuous client requests.
 If you require this kind of server behavior, you need to build it on top of provided server implementation.